Pkadon/Akatsuki-Towa/README.md

  - Text may not fit, and either the frame or the text itself may need to be resized
    - for dialogue/character names, change the default text size in "gui.rpy"
    - for menus/buttons, the easiest way may be to edit "generate_scripts/4_make_menus.py", then re-generate the renpy menus
  - There are six strings of dialogue that appear in a certain cutscene that contain special formatting to change the text color.
 This formatting is stripped from the strings by "loadinfo.rpy".
-When translating those strings, either:
+When editing those strings, either:
    - Keep the formatting as-is, so it still will be stripped correctly
    - or remove the line that strips the formatting from "loadinfo.rpy"
  - Some strings are modified by "episodelist.rpy" to label buttons. if a string doesn't display properly: